-Application Reinstaller/Mover Application Reinstaller/Mover
+Application Reinstaller/Mover

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 The Problem

 Microsoft was far more concerned about reducing piracy than the convenience of its customers.
 It made it as difficult as possible to move an application from drive to drive or to a new machine.
-You pretty well have to start from scratch with a tedious process of installing the software package from the original CD or distributable.
+You pretty well have to start from scratch with a tedious process of installing the software package from the original CD (Compact Disc) or distributable.

-If you buy a new machine, you can spend days reinstalling all your old software, and trying to reintegrate your old data.
+If you buy a new machine, you can spend days reinstalling all your old software and trying to reintegrate your old data.
 If your C: drive gets full, it is almost impossible to safely move some applications to a drive with more free space.

 Microsoft has deliberately made this project intractable.
 The Registry is their prime weapon.